seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Exit*

 **QUEEN**
-Weeps she still, say’st thou?
+Weeps she still, say'st thou?
 Dost thou think in time
 She will not quench and let instructions enter
 Where folly now possesses?
 Do thou work:
 When thou shalt bring me word she loves my son,
-I’ll tell thee on the instant thou art then
+I'll tell thee on the instant thou art then
 As great as is thy master, greater, for
 His fortunes all lie speechless and his name
 Is at last gasp: return he cannot, nor
 Continue where he is: to shift his being
 Is to exchange one misery with another,
 And every day that comes comes to decay
-A day’s work in him.
+A day's work in him.
 What shalt thou expect,
 To be depender on a thing that leans,
 Who cannot be new built, nor has no friends,
 So much as but to prop him?